-The Simon Property Group 1998 Stock Incentive Plan

-We, along with Simon Property, have a stock incentive plan (the "1998 plan"), which provides for the grant of awards with respect to the equity of Simon Property during a ten-year period, in the form of options to purchase shares of Simon Property common stock ("Options"), stock appreciation rights ("SARs"), restricted stock grants and performance unit awards (collectively, "Awards").
-Options may be granted which are qualified as "incentive stock options" within the meaning of Section 422 of the Code and Options which are not so qualified.
+The Simon Property Group 1998 Stock Incentive Plan.
+This plan, or the 1998 plan, provides for the grant of equity-based awards in the form of options to purchase shares, stock appreciation rights, restricted stock grants and performance unit awards.
+Options may be granted which are qualified as "incentive stock options" within the meaning of Section 422 of the Code and options which are not so qualified.
 An aggregate of 11,300,000 shares of common stock have been reserved for issuance under the 1998 plan.
-Additionally, the partnership agreement requires Simon Property to sell shares to us, at fair value, sufficient to satisfy the exercising of stock options, and for Simon Property to purchase common units for cash in an amount equal to the fair market value of such shares issued on the exercise of stock options.
+Additionally, the partnership agreement requires us to sell shares of common stock to the Operating Partnership, at fair value, sufficient to satisfy the exercising of any stock options, and for us to purchase Units for cash in an amount equal to the fair market value of such shares.

 Administration.
-The 1998 plan is administered by Simon Property's Compensation Committee of the Board of Directors.
+The 1998 plan is administered by the Compensation Committee of the Board of Directors.
 The committee determines which eligible individuals may participate and the type, extent and terms of the awards to be granted to them.
 In addition, the committee interprets the 1998 plan and makes all other determinations deemed advisable for its administration.
 Options granted to employees become exercisable over the period determined by the committee.
 The exercise price of an employee option may not be less than the fair market value of the shares on the date of grant.
 Employee options generally vest over a three-year period and expire ten years from the date of grant.
-Since 2001, Simon Property has not granted any options to employees, except for a series of reload options we assumed as part of a prior business combination.
+Since 2001, we have not granted any options to employees, except for a series of reload options we assumed as part of a prior business combination.